E2B Menu Navigation

 Note: Because SCROLL LOCK may affect some boot loaders (e.g. isolinux/syslinux goes to shell and user must press ENTER to get menu), the SCROLL LOCK key status is always cleared by QRUN.g4b (you will see the SCROLL LOCK LED go out).

-[SHIFT] – Hold down before E2B boots/loads – LOADS FAST grub4dos USB 2.0 DRIVER.
+[SHIFT] – Hold down before E2B boots/loads – this loads the fast grub4dos USB 2.0 driver (also in Utilities menu).
 If LEFT-SHIFT or RIGHT-SHIFT is held down before E2B starts to boot (or when the Main Menu re-loads) then the grub4dos USB 2.0 driver will be loaded.
 The grub4dos USB 2.0 rd/wr driver is useful for these reasons:

 - Does not suffer from the 137GB sector limitation bug that is present in many BIOSes so the driver can access files past 137GB on the USB drive.